thatlazyadmin/DeathStarScriptHub/Microsoft-Azure/Lighthouse/README.md

 ### Conclusion
 This script is a powerful tool for administrators and managed service providers who need to deploy Azure Lighthouse configurations across multiple subscriptions efficiently.
 By leveraging automation, this script ensures a consistent and error-free deployment process, enhancing operational efficiency and scalability.

-For more information and other useful scripts, visit That Lazy Admin.
+For more information and other useful scripts, visit [ThatLazyAdmin](https://www.thatlazyadmin.com).

 This `README.md` file provides a comprehensive overview of the script, its purpose, benefits, usage instructions, and the actual script details.
 It is designed to help users understand the importance and functionality of the script quickly.